NITK232IT007/Nlp-roberta-pipelined/README.md

-Download the finetuned Model and Code (understand the directory structure) from: https://drive.google.com/drive/u/0/folders/1a0xs2V2okCuznWO3bhkJztky2mI3bi50
+Download the finetuned Model and Code (understand the directory structure) from: https://drive.google.com/drive/u/0/folders/1a0xs2V2okCuznWO3bhkJztky2mI3bi50 upload and use your indian annual reports dataset folder instead of SourceData.
 Update the drive folder path, and dataset path in the `roberta-pipelined.ipynb` and run all the cells to generate the summaries.